knetikmedia/knetikcloud-csharp-net20-client/docs/StoreShippingApi.md

 <a name="createshippingitem"></a>
 # **CreateShippingItem**
-> ModelShippingItem CreateShippingItem (bool? cascade, ModelShippingItem shippingItem)
+> ShippingItem CreateShippingItem (bool? cascade, ShippingItem shippingItem)

 Create a shipping item